ARCHI adventure

 LOOK DRAW BUILD @ reading & bristol

 A creative learning programme which is being offered to Primary Schools.
 Supported by introductory activities Year 5 and 6 children will have the opportunity to visit a train station and design their own railway station in a creative modelling workshop in the classroom, led by architects / engineers.
+The project, now in its 5th year, is delivered by Jelly with the support of Reading Civic Society

 LOOK DRAW BUILD @ the gazebo

 A creative workshop at the Caversham Court Gardens Gazebo, where students will be looking for clues to understand how houses are designed and built.
 They will explore architectural themes including space, scale, material, drawing and building.
+Delivered in partinership with Friends of Caversham Court Gardens.

 Untitled-3.jpg